 Less serious side effects may include:

-See your doctor before reducing or discontinuing this medication; you should not stop taking Prozac abruptly.
-You can reduce the symptoms you feel during withdrawal by slowly tapering off of this medication over time.
+Work out a plan with your doctor before reducing or stopping this medication; you should not stop taking it abruptly.
+You may reduce the intensity of withdrawal symptoms by tapering off of this medication over time.
 Possible symptoms of withdrawal include:

 - Citizens Commission on Human Rights International.
 (2012).
 The side effects of common psychiatric drugs.
 Retrieved from http://www.cchrint.org/pdfs/The_Side_Effects_of_Common_Psychiatric_Drugs.pdf

 - Drugs.com.
 (2014).
 Prozac.
 Retrieved from http://www.drugs.com/prozac.html